 Meets the standard.
 All fire department first responders are integrated into the EMS System.
-A first responder AED policy is in place.
+A First Responder AED policy is in place.
 Industrial first aid teams may integrate though the Emergency Management Department (EMD) disaster preparedness program.
 REMSA supported the Pechanga Fire Department to incorporate the Pechanga Casino first aid teams into the organized EMS system.

-REMSA needs to continue to increase its efforts in incorporating public safety and first aid agencies and industrial first aid teams into the overall EMS system response mechanism where such coordination does not currently exist.
+REMSA needs to continue to increase its efforts in incorporating Public Safety and First Aid agencies and industrial first aid teams into the overall EMS system response mechanism where such coordination does not currently exist.

 - 1. Evaluate where entities providing public safety first responders and first aid may be operating outside the current sphere of the organized EMS system. - 2.
-Evaluate Title 22, Chapter 1.5 Regulations for Public Safety, CPR and first aid responders and implement REMSA policies, protocols and procedures to integrate these providers into the organized EMS system. - 3.
+Evaluate Title 22, Chapter 1.5 Regulations for Public Safety, CPR and First Aid responders and implement REMSA policies, protocols and procedures to integrate these providers into the organized EMS system. - 3.
 Develop and enter into written agreements with such entities as deemed appropriate.

-Short-Range Plan (one year or less)
+- □ Short-Range Plan (one year or less) - ☑ Long-Range Plan (more than one year)